Banana Ridge (play): Plot

-Critical reception

 Revivals and adaptations

-The play was revived in 1976, opening at the Savoy Theatre on 19 July, and running till 13 August 1977.
+The play was revived in 1976, opening at the Savoy Theatre on 19 July, and running until 13 August 1977.
 It starred Robert Morley as Digby Pound and George Cole as Willoughby Pink.
 Cole was succeeded in January 1977 by Julian Orchard.

 A film adaptation of the play was made in 1942, under the same title.
 Hare and Drayton repeated their stage roles.
 It was directed by Walter C. Mycroft, who co-wrote the screenplay with Travers and Lesley Storm.